-Make a tube with your tongue.
+- Make a tube with your tongue.

-Breathe deeply through your mouth and draw the air into your belly.
+- Breathe deeply through your mouth and draw the air into your belly.

-Hold the breath for 7 seconds; then exhale through your nose.
+- Hold the breath for 7 seconds; then exhale through your nose.

-Do about 15 repetitions.
+- Do about 15 repetitions.

-Arthritis is exacerbated by stress and anxiety.
+Also, know that arthritis is exacerbated by stress and anxiety.
 Meditation is an important technique for stress management, heightened mental function, and emotional stability.

-Close your eyes.
+- Close your eyes.

 - Connect with your breath, following your inhalation and exhalation without forcing or straining.

-If your mind begins to wander, simply come back to the breath.
+- If your mind begins to wander, simply come back to the breath.

-That’s it – you’re meditating!
+- That’s it – you’re meditating!
 Easy isn’t it?

-In 12 ounces of warm or hot water, add 2 teaspoons of lemon or lime juice.
+- In 12 ounces of warm or hot water, add 2 teaspoons of lemon or lime juice.

-Add 1 teaspoon of raw organic honey and stir.
+- Then 1 teaspoon of raw organic honey and stir.

-Add one tablespoon of extra virgin olive oil (optional, but highly recommended).
+- Plus one tablespoon of extra virgin olive oil (optional, but highly recommended).

-Add a sprinkle of cayenne pepper (optional).
+- A sprinkle of cayenne pepper (optional).

 Drink in the morning before meals and in the evening before bed.

 Swedna is an ayurvedic treatment that uses a steam tent placed over the massage table after a full body oil massage.
 The Ama binds with the oil and is sweat out through the pores.
-You can also simply sweat it out in a bath, sauna or steam room.
+You can also simply sweat it out in a bath, sauna, or steam room.

 Yoga is one of the most practical ways to prevent and treat arthritis.
 Stretches and poses should be done gradually and with care.
 Never do anything that is painful.
 The great thing about yoga is that there is a modification for almost any pose.
 Little by little, the flexibility of the joint will improve, as well as circulation and strength.